razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 ```

 #### Cons
-* No need to maintain a top level re-exports on the library side.
-Everytime we add anything we need to ensure that we re-export it from the top level re-exports.
+* Everytime we add anything we need to ensure that we re-export it from the top level re-exports.

 ```js
 // packages/blade/index.ts